How Is Medical Marijuana Different From Recreational Weed

 The Shopping Experience

-The third difference is in the place where you can get marijuana.
-Medically approved marijuana is sold by registered medical centers which are licensed to sell the same.
-These centers have trained staff and doctors who are authorized to provide medical advice.
+The third difference is in the place from where you can get marijuana.
+Medically approved marijuana is sold by registered medical centres which are licensed to sell the same.
+These centres have trained staff and doctors who are authorised to provide medical advice.